 • Teresa Weintraub, President of the International Women’s Forum and member of IWF Florida

-• Gracie Cavnar, 2017 Conference Co-Chair and President and member of IWF Texas-Houston
+• Gracie Cavnar, 2017 Conference Co-chair and President of IWF Texas-Houston

 8:30 AM — OPENING KEYNOTE – GLOBAL CITY FOR TOMORROW

 Many of the challenges facing our world are not contained by borders.
 Neither are the solutions.
 The entire world can be changed with a medical breakthrough, an environmentally friendly technology, or expanding economic opportunity, no matter where it originates.

-We take a look at the role and responsibilities we each have as global citizens, and take a close look at Houston.
+We take a look at the roles and responsibilities we each have as global citizens and take a closer look at Houston.

 Houston is the most racially and ethnically diverse city in the United States.
 The city has drawn immigrants from all over the world, with more than 100 spoken languages.
 Demographers say it is a bellwether.
-In 25 years the rest of America will look very much like Houston does now.
+In 25 years, the rest of the United States will look very much like Houston does now.

 What unites the city, and what divides it?
 What are the implications for society and business?
-What can we learn from Houston about helping each other, and helping the rest of the world?
+What can we learn from Houston about helping each other and the rest of the world?

-• Annise Parker, former two-time Mayor of Houston and one of only two women to hold the city’s highest elected office; member of IWF Texas-Houston and 2017 Conference Co-Chair
+• Annise Parker, former three-time Mayor of Houston and one of only two women to hold the city’s highest elected office; member of IWF Texas-Houston and 2017 Conference Co-chair